 Spider veins can make us feel very self-conscious about showing off our legs.
 They are prominent in the ankles, legs, calves and thighs – but readers should know that there are treatment options.
-Even better, these treatment options not only work, they’re non-invasive and virtually pain free.
+Even better, these Spider Veins treatment options not only work, but they’re also non-invasive and virtually pain free.

-~Schlerotherapy – is a popular treatment opportunity, where sclerosant solutions are injected into the targeted spider veins.
+– is a popular treatment opportunity, where sclerosant solutions are injected into the targeted spider veins.
 It causes veins to shrink over time.
 What happens to the blood in the vessels that have shrunk?
 These take a detour to healthy and regular sized veins in the body.
-The results of Schlerotherapy happen right away, and it continues to work in the weeks following an injections.
+The results of Sclerotherapy happen right away, and it continues to work in the weeks following an injection.
 The treatment is typically administered in an outpatient facility, and there is no downtime.

 These methods are furthermore applicable to vein removal in the face and midriff.
 A specialist will examine the veins to decide which technique is best for each candidate.

 What Are Spider Veins?

 Spider veins’ main telltale signs include clusters of reddish, bluish, or purplish veins that spread across the leg in a webbed appearance.
 These are usually non-threatening, though some patients may experience discomfort as a result of spider veins.
 They are essentially blood vessels that have become enlarged by one reason or another.